Adani Group shares fall up to 5%, defy market sentiment

 Shares of Adani Group tumbled up to 5% intraday in an otherwise positive market today.
 While Adani Green Energy stock lost 4.82%, shares of Adani Enterprises tumbled up to 4.75% during the trade today.
-Later, Adani Green Energy stock closed 3.91 percent lower at Rs 2,110 against the previous close of Rs 2,195.75 on BSE.
-Market cap of Adani Green Energy fell to R 3.34 lakh crore.

 Stock of the Adani Group flagship firm Adani Enterprises ended 2.49% lower at Rs 3,956.45 on BSE.
 Adani Enterprises’ market cap slipped to Rs 4.51 lakh crore.
-Other Adani Group shares too lost up to 4.47% during the trade today.
+Adani Enterprises stock has fallen after 3 days of consecutive gain.The stock stands higher than 20 day, 50 day, 100 day and 200 day moving averages but lower than 5 day moving averages.
+During the day, the stock also hit all-time high of Rs 4098.1 on BSE.

 Another group firm Adani Transmission touched an intraday low of Rs 3,241, down 1.45% on BSE.
 Later, the stock closed 0.85 percent lower at Rs 3261.35.
 Market cap of the firm fell to Rs 3.63 lakh crore on BSE.
+The Adani Transmission stock stands higher than 20 day, 100 day and 200 day moving averages but lower than 5 day and 50 day moving averages.

 Meanwhile, Sensex gained 108 points or 0.17 per cent to hit a record closing of 61,981 and Nifty rose 6 points or 0.03 per cent to close at 18,410 today.
 During the day, Sensex and Nifty hit an intraday high of 62,053 and 18,442, respectively.